kiwicom/orbit-compose/contributing.md

 # Contributing

-If you want to directly fix a bug or implement a feature, you are welcome to do so.
+If you want to fix a bug or implement a feature, you are welcome to do so.
+But read this first before implementing something.

+Possible contributions:

+- bugfixes (visual bugs, documentation bugs, API bugs),
+- modifications to existing components,
+- adding more documentation,
+- implementing new components.

+Please always open an issue first to be sure your work will be accepted (with the exception to documentation bugs).
+Especially all feature development (changes/new components/API) has to be discussed first.
+Thank you for understanding.

 Our code review will focus on:

-- Consistency with existing components
+- Consistency with existing components.
-- Visual matching with the design proposal
+- Visual matching with the design proposal.
 - Compliance with our API requirements.

-Don't forget to add any new components to our showcase app!
+## Creating new component

+**The component development has to be approved, see the previous section.**

+- discuss the API of the composable first;
+- add the component - composables with KDoc;
+- add screenshots tests covering basic rendering of the component; Locally recorded screenshots may produce changes to all PNG files, push only the relevant ones.
+- add catalog demonstration;
+- add entry into `component-status.yaml`;
+- add documentation to docs (component.mdx) including UI testing documentation;

-## Snapshot Testing
+## Screenshot Testing

-Snapshot tests are simple JVM  `test`s and run directly on JVM.
+Screenshot tests are simple JVM  `test`s and run directly on JVM.
 We use [Paparazzi](https://github.com/cashapp/paparazzi) to validate changes to our components.

 To generate new screenshots, run the **gradle task**:

 `./gradlew :ui:recordPaparazziDebug`

+To verify the implementation matches the recorded screenshots, run

+`./gradlew :ui:verifyPaparazziDebug`